-All the available name(s) for the substance are taken from the Candidate List of Substances of Very High Concern for Authorisation (the Candidate List).
-In addition, where available, EC number(s) and CAS number(s) are provided.
+Identity of the substance is given as provided in the Candidate List of substances of very high concern for Authorisation (the Candidate List), i.e. the substance name(s), as well as EC number(s) and CAS number(s) where available.

-In the public consultation no comments are expected on the identity of the substances (see also point 2 below).
+In the consultation of interested parties no comments are expected on the identity of the substances (see also point 2 below).